martigso/stortingOCR/README.md

   ![final](./example/finalEx.png "The final quality")

-8. Run `tesseract` on the final image to get the result:
+8. Run `tesseract` on the final image to get the result ( Notice that the top of the "s" in Eidnes is cut off in the final image, but is still read as an "s" by tesseract):
 __________

 Eidnes: Ja, kvar Kringkastinga eigenleg